Course Review Process

-The General Education Implementation Subcommittee has the responsibility of reviewing all faculty requests for course approvals into the Dearborn Discovery Core.
-The Subcommittee shall begin its work in the Fall 2014.
+The Dearborn Discovery Core Subcommittee has the responsibility of reviewing all faculty requests for course approvals into the Dearborn Discovery Core.
+The Subcommittee shall meet once in early Fall semester and twice in the Winter semester.

 All faculty who are seeking to have courses approved to be a part of the Dearborn Discovery Core need to follow one of two processes:

-1) All existing course requiring no changes (i.e., course description change, etc.) can be sent directly to Associate Provost Sollenberger.
+1) All existing courses requiring no changes (i.e., course description change, etc.) can be sent directly to Associate Provost Sollenberger.

 2) New courses must go through the regular curriculum review process within a faculty memberís college before being submitted for inclusion in the Dearborn Discovery Core.